THE SASH Tuesday March 7th 2009

 Replays have often been a rich source of income for provincial councils but much of that revenue will be closed up to the semi-finals stage from this year as extra-time will be played in first-round and quarter-final ties which finish level in normal time.

-Leinster (Dublin v Meath), Ulster (Armagh v Tyrone) and Munster (Cork v Tipperary SH) all have high-profile quarter-final clashes this
+Leinster (Dublin v Meath), Ulster (Armagh v Tyrone) and Munster (Cork v Tipperary SH) all have high-profile quarter-final clashes this year but in the event of draws, replays will only apply if teams are still level after extra-time.

 It was decided last year to scrap replays in the early rounds so as to free up more Sundays for club games and to smooth the overall fixtures schedule, but some members of Central Council and the Management Committee have raised the possibility of returning to the long-held tradition of replaying every drawn championship game.
 However, that won’t apply this year.